 - If the CDA-AMC and/or INESSS provide a negative reimbursement recommendation, the pCPA reserves the right to withdraw from the negotiation.

-- The pCPA requires cost-effective pricing and expects manufacturers to negotiate in good faith, aiming to provide strong value.
+- All parties negotiate in good faith.
+The pCPA requires cost-effective pricing, aiming to provide strong value.
 If mutually agreed upon terms are not reached within the ENP negotiation, the file will be closed.

 - The pCPA will make consensus-based decisions to accept or close files.
 All participating pCPA jurisdictions will align on the outcome.